 Suddenly Caesar's nose twitched.
 His nose said to him, "Caesar, what is that delicious smell?"

 Caesar lifted his head and sniffed again.
 He realized something yummy was cooking, so he got up quickly and went into the kitchen.
 There he saw his Mama, Judy, sliding a big roasting pan in the oven with the biggest chicken he had ever seen on it.
-Caesar began to drool.
+Caesar wanted that big chicken.

 Judy looked around and saw Caesar staring at the big chicken, which was actually the big turkey being roasted for the Thanksgiving dinner.
 Just at that moment, Ginger, Chip and Tsin'tia walked up on either side of Caesar.

 Judy said, "This turkey is not for you.
 You are dogs and your tummies are not used to rich, fatty turkey skin and trimmings or the side dishes like sweet potatoes or green bean casserole.
 Onions are not good for you, either.
 I will save you each a nice bite of the dark meat to have with your own doggy dinners.
 Now, out of the kitchen with you!"